This blog was updated on March 7, 2023.

 Did you know that Mecklenburg County’s Park & Recreation department has Therapeutic and Inclusive Recreation Services?
 I didn’t – and I had to ask what it means.
 Here’s what I found out: recreational therapists use activities to help those with illnesses or disabling conditions participate fully and independently in chosen life pursuits and goals.

-Some of the ways that recreational therapists achieve success are with adaptive sports, a summer camp, community outings, life skills development, dance and exercise, creative arts and music, and Paralympic sports.
+Some of the ways that recreational therapists achieve success are with adaptive sports, a summer camp, community outings, life skills development, dance and exercise, creative arts and music, and Adapted Sports.
 But wait!
 There’s more!
 Check out this post about Mecklenburg County’s tiny house!
 It’s tiny in size, but huge in fun.

 Programs and activities like these make the typical day for a recreational therapist anything but typical.
 They work in a variety of settings from hospitals to assisted-living facilities to schools, just to name a few.